Navaneeth-Git/CloudBooth/README.md

 - Seamless background syncing of Photo Booth media to iCloud Drive
 - Minimalist menu bar interface
 - Built with Swift and SwiftUI
-- No configuration required—just build and run
+- No configuration required—just run and let it sync

 ## 🔐 Privacy & Security